 Reporting by PMOI/MEK

 The decline in Iran’s economy, spurred by government corruption and destructive policies, has plunged the lives of many pensioners and retired government workers into utter poverty.
-On Sunday, the demonstrators also chanted, “We pay our expenses in dollars, but receive our wages in rials.”
-The rial, Iran’s national currency, has seen a huge dip in the past few years, losing more than 80 percent of its value.
-This has caused a spike in the prices of basic goods.
-Meanwhile, pensions and salaries have not been adjusted to this fundamental shift in the economical dynamics of the society.
+While the price of the national currency, the rial, has lost more than 80 percent of its value in the past few years, pensions have not changed much, and the government has not adjusted salaries based on the change of currency prices and inflation rates.
 Under the current rates, most pensioners live under the poverty line.

 This is against the government’s own policies to adjust pensions based on changes in inflation rates.
 According to a 2020 census, there are 18 million pensioners in Iran.
 These are part of Iran’s impoverished masses, who account for 96 percent of the population and live under the poverty line.
 According to the regime’s own statistics, more than 75 percent of pensioners are struggling to procure their needs.